COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Home > Living Well > Health Library > Cancer Support: Finding Out That You Have Cancer

-It's okay to take time to deal with your reaction to having cancer.
+Give yourself time to deal with your emotions about having cancer.
 You may want to spend that time with loved ones, or you may need some time to yourself.